nkrot/android-studies/RSSReader/README.md

 5. DONE.
 Refactor RSSCache: move DB into helper (let RSSCache associate various sources)

-6. DONE: When network is not available but there is data in database, tell the user network is off and ask him whether he wants to see cached data
-   If there is no cached data, just say that network is not available -- in MainActivity
+6. DONE: When network is not available but there is data in database, tell the user network is off and ask him whether he wants to see cached data.
+If there is no cached data, just say that network is not available

 7. Show time to the user in the user's timezone and locale format

 8. Can we rely on the RSSCache saves and retrieves data in the order entries come in the original RSSFeed or need to additionally sort it by Date?

 9. Need to clean the cache directory: when its size exceeds some specific value, or when the cache is outdated (a newly downloaded rss brings all new images)

 10. When showing the saved news, indicate somehow, that it is the cached version of the news that is shown.